 San Mateo County Health has issued an order directing all residents of the County to shelter at their place of residence except to provide or receive essential services, engage in certain Essential Activities, and work for Essential Businesses and governmental services.
-This order is in effect from 12:01 a.m. on April 29, 2020 through 11:59 p.m. on May 31, 2020.
+This order is in effect from 12:01 a.m. on May 29, 2020 through and will continue to be in effect until it is rescinded, superseded, or amended in writing by the San Mateo County Health Officer.
 Read the order here.
 As this order was issued by the County Health Officer, all questions about interpreting the order should be directed to County Health by email at healthorderFAQ@smcgov.org.
-For general questions, regarding fire related services, please email email@example.com or call 650-558-7600 and we will try to assist you as best we can by phone or email.
+For general questions, regarding fire related services, please email firstname.lastname@example.org or call 650-558-7600 and we will try to assist you as best we can by phone or email.
 Please note that we have limited staff working on-site at Fire Administration so we will do our best to respond to your call or email in a timely manner.

 Special Message During the COVID-19 Crisis

 Fire Permit Plan Submittal and Pick-up Procedures During Shelter in Place